The Best Coffee Shops In South London

 “In barista language mouse tail refers to the ideal shape of the stream of espresso.”
 Get ready to geek out on coffee here!

-I also love their mission statement “to change the perception of really good coffee for at least 1 person a day”.
-Check out their gorgeous Deptford Railway station branch.
+I also love their mission statement “to change the perception of really good coffee for at least one person a day.”
+We particularly like their gorgeous Deptford Railway station branch.

-Roasting and retailing coffee since 1978, Monmouth’s know a thing or two about coffee.
+Roasting and retailing coffee since 1978, Monmouth knows a thing or two about coffee.
 If you haven’t got time to brave the queues, you can buy their coffee online.

 Delicious breakfasts and smoothies have made Norris & Knight stand out.
 They also have a lovely outside space with real chickens at the back – a big hit with the children!